 Conclusion — Business Intelligence Trends in 2020

-Summarized we strongly believe that tailored, personal usage of business intelligence and KPIs will play a more super-dominant role in 2020 and beyond.
-Therefore, it is more than ever important to seamlessly provide the required information and to make it accessible as easy as possible.
+Summarized, we firmly believe that tailored, personal usage of business intelligence and KPIs will play a more super-dominant role in 2020 and beyond.
+Therefore, it is essential to seamlessly provide the required information and make it accessible as efficiently as possible.